Name: Thomas Lubanga Dyilo

 Lubanga was arrested in March 2005 and transferred from the DRC to the ICC a year later, in March 2006.
 In January 2007, the ICC’s Pre-Trial Chamber I confirmed the charges against him, deciding enough evidence existed to justify a trial.
 Delays plagued the start of the trial, but it was eventually scheduled to begin on June 23, 2008.

-Why the trial was delayed
+Why was the trial delayed?

 Ten days before the trial was supposed to start, the ICC’s Trial Chamber halted Lubanga’s trial because they were concerned his trial would not be fair.
 A fair trial requires that any person accused of a crime have access to “exculpatory information,” or information that might help prove his innocence.
 The prosecutor is required to disclose any exculpatory information he has collected, so that the accused person can properly prepare his defense.